relaxnow/js-guidelines/docs/rfc_jsguide.md

 ### SHOULD NOT use multiline strings
 ### MUST NOT use escape function
 ### SHOULD use the dot notation where possible
-### Use newlines to group logically related lines of code (but view it as a smell that a function might be better)
+### SHOULD use newlines to group logically related lines of code (but view it as a smell that a function might be better)

 3. ECMAScript 5